muhammedcanarica/PipeMuzzle/README.md

 ### Game concept

 PipeMuzzle is a data-driven 2D mobile puzzle game prototype built with Unity.
 Players rotate pipe tiles in 90-degree steps to form a continuous connection between a source and a muzzle.
-Once the route is complete, a projectile travels through the connected path and reaches the target.
+Completing the route solves the level; projectile animation and additional feedback remain planned work.

 The project is currently in **pre-alpha / playable core prototype** development.
-The first data-driven level, visual board generation, click-to-rotate interaction, and automatic camera fitting for different board sizes are now configured.
+Three data-driven levels are playable with visual board generation, click-to-rotate interaction, automatic camera fitting, restart, and next-level progression.

 ### Technical highlights

 - Four-direction pipe connections represented with bit masks
 - Rotation-aware connection calculation for each tile shape
 - Clockwise 90° rotation with locked-tile support
-- Move counting for successful rotations
+- A visible move counter updated through an event after successful rotations
 - BFS-based source-to-target connectivity validation
 - Reusable, `ScriptableObject`-based level definitions
 - A `BoardBuilder` pipeline that creates runtime state from level data